 How is Selkirk College delivering programs/courses?

-With strict adherence to public health and safety guidelines, we have cautiously started to welcome students back to our campuses using a range of delivery models that are in-person where feasible and safe to do so, and online where required.
+With strict adherence to public health and safety guidelines, we are cautiously welcoming students back to our campuses using a range of delivery models that are in person where feasible and safe to do so, and online where required.
 The breadth of educational options at Selkirk College means that delivery models will look different depending on the program.
 Get the details...

 Who can I contact with specific questions about my program?

 Your school chair or enrolment officer will provide more specific details.